v6ak/pyi3l/README.md

 ## Ideas for future development

-* Import layouts from i3-save-tree or existing JSON layouts.
+* Import existing JSON layouts.
 WIP in import.py.
+(It might look like the same job as importing layouts from i3-save-layout, but there are some differences.)
 * Run-or-focus semantic